malo-david/malo-david/README.md

-I'm a second-year student at ENSAE specializing in Finance, Risk & Data.
+I'm a final year student at ENSAE specializing in Finance, Risk & Data.
 I'm particularly interested in financial markets, data analysis, and quantitative finance.
 Currently looking for an internship in quantitative finance or structured products.